apache/openwhisk-xcode/README.md

 A Swift 3 set of protocols and classes that lets you implement actions in Xcode.
 Provides an Xcode to OpenWhisk bridge via wsktool that allows you to directly install Xcode-based OpenWhisk actions into OpenWhisk.

 ## Building
-This code is built using the Xcode 8 beta 2 with the Swift 3 tech preview 2 toolchain.
+This code is build using Xcode 8 Beta 2 and is compatible with Swift 3 Tech Preview 2.

 There is a dependency on an ObjC project [ZipArchive](https://github.com/ZipArchive/ZipArchive).
 OS X CLI targets and frameworks don't play together very well.
 The "easiest" way to reference it is to add the code manually to WhiskSwiftTools.
 Clone ZipArchive and install per the documentations on the ZipArchive readme.
 Copy the SSZipArchive folder into the project folder and link to the `libz` library.
 WhiskSwiftTools includes bridging header file you can reference.